Fes is a historic city with an immense, labyrinthine medina: the largest car-free urban area in the world.

 Riad El Amine Fes

-However, the roof terrace is being renovated at present (2019) so it is not available as of writing.
-They have bought the riad next door and it will be up as well as having some exciting new developments next year, so stay tuned.
-The spa offers different kinds of treatments with local ingredients like black clay, Ghassoul, and essential oils — plus all treatments end with a yummy cup of Moroccan mint tea!
+There is also an on-site spa that offers different kinds of treatments with local ingredients like black clay, Ghassoul, and essential oils — plus all treatments end with a yummy cup of Moroccan mint tea!

 Riad Fes Authentic Palace & Spa